GLOBAL ECONOMY-Global factory activity weakens as demand falters

 ASIAN STRAIN

-Export-reliant Japan and South Korea both saw manufacturing activity contract in March while growth in China stalled, highlighting the challenge facing Asia as authorities try to keep inflation in check and fend off headwinds from slackening global economic momentum.
+Export-reliant Japan and South Korea both saw manufacturing activity contract in March while growth in China stalled, highlighting the challenge facing Asia as authorities try to keep inflation in check and fend off headwinds from faltering global demand.

 "With global growth set to remain weak in the coming quarters, we expect manufacturing output in Asia to remain under pressure," said Shivaan Tandon, emerging Asia economist at Capital Economics.

-The reading echoed slower growth in an official PMI released on Friday.

-"The foundation for economic recovery is not yet solid.
-Looking forward, economic growth will still rely on a boost in domestic demand, especially an improvement in household consumption," Wang Zhe, senior economist at Caixin Insight Group, said on China's PMI.
+"The foundation for economic recovery is not yet solid... economic growth will still rely on a boost in domestic demand, especially an improvement in household consumption," Wang Zhe, senior economist at Caixin Insight Group, said on China's PMI.

 South Korea's PMI fell to 47.6 in March from 48.5 in February, its weakest in six months as export orders took a hit.